rexxyz/language-Programming/README.md

 6. Now we will check and merge the fork or branch if it is useful.

 # Note
-Try to make some big and useful changes rather than making some small syntax changes.
+Try to make some big and useful changes rather than making some small syntax changes like adding semicolons and commas.